Nov 2025 - Letter from Stop Portland Incinerator Group to All Supporters:

 The Government reopened the public consultation on this development on the 20th September 2024 - read more about this and follow the links below.

-Why This in Important:
+Why This Important:

 1. World Heritage Site.